Kingdom of Lalitpur: 1705–1722

 Yoga Narendra died without any male heirs and was succeeded by his infant grandson Loka Prakash Malla, through his daughter Yogamati, in 1705.
-Because Loka Prakash was in his early age, Yogamati exercised royal powers.
+Because Loka Prakash was at an early age, Yogamati exercised royal powers.
 He reigned for eleven months only and died of smallpox.
 Indra Malla succeeded Loka Prakash and reigned for three years.
 He was a nephew of Yoga Narendra through his sister Manimati, and thus a grandson of Srinivasa Malla.
-During his reign, he drove away Rajeshwaridevi, a concubine of Yoga Narendra Malla, to Tanahu and Mahindra Malla, her son, was born there.
+During his reign, he drove away Rajeshwaridevi, a concubine of Yoga Narendra Malla, to Tanahu, and Mahindra Malla, her son, was born there.
 Indra Malla died in 1709 and Yogamati installed Vira Narasimha Malla, of unknown ancestry, as the king.
 However, Vira Narasimha held insignificant authority and a young Mahindra Malla succeeded him in the same year.

 The volatile government of Patan, that saw three kings within four years, experienced a brief period of stability when Mahindra ascended the throne.
-During his reign, his mother Rajeshwaridevi exercised the real authority and Yogamati had become powerless.
+During his reign, his mother Rajeshwaridevi exercised real authority and Yogamati had become powerless.
 Mahindra Malla died while he was thirteen years of age and was succeeded by Riddhi Narasimha Malla, another nephew of Yoga Narendra through his sister Rudramati.
 He is said to have been installed as the king by Yogamati to further grow her powers.
 He died after just two years of reign in 1717.

 Riddhi Narasimha's death brought another political crisis in Patan.
 The local lords wanted Ranajit Malla of Bhadgaon to take over as the king.
 Ranajit Malla, seeing this opportunity, tried to invade Patan but was soon captured and let go on payment.
 Due to the influence of Yoagamati, Bhaskara Malla of Kantipur was proclaimed as the king.
-Even though the two kingdoms were ruled by a same king, Kantipur and Patan existed as two separate political entites.
+Even though the two kingdoms were ruled by the same king, Kantipur and Patan existed as two separate political entities.
 Bhaskara Malla, who reigned as Mahindrasimha Malla in Patan, sent his two wives to act as regent and he himself rarely visited Patan.
 An epidemic broke out during Mahindrasimha's reign that killed about 20,000 people within the span of three years.
 Mahindrasima himself was a victim of the plague and died in 1722.
-Patan separated itself from the rule of a king of Kantipur after his death.
+Patan separated itself from the rule of the king of Kantipur after his death.